 Click Get Started then Add a record.
 Log in if you have an account with ALA or sign up.

 Don’t forget to upload your photos of the tree, such as its flowers, leaves, and nuts

 Please contact us by phone on 0400 748 157 if you require any assistance.

 Use our Macadamia identification fact sheets to identify your tree.

 - Rough-shelled Bush Nut (Macadamia tetraphylla)

 - Bulberin Nut (Macadamia jansenii)

 We would love to hear the story behind your old macadamia tree.
 Join the conversation via The Wild Macadamia Hunters Facebook group to share your stories and learn more about macadamias.

-Once you’ve registered via The Wild Macadamia Hunt data portal we’ve reviewed your tree’s details and it is one we would like to investigate further, we will send you a leaf collection kit.
+Once you’ve registered via The Wild Macadamia Hunt data portal and we’ve reviewed your tree’s details and it is one we would like to investigate further, we will send you a leaf collection kit.

 The kit contains instructions on how to collect and supply leaves using the provided storage materials and prepaid envelope.
 Don’t forget to get permission first if you want to collect leaves from someone else’s macadamia tree.
 And do not collect from protected areas such as National Parks and Forest Reserves unless you have a permit from the Queensland Government.